USRSE/usrse.github.io/_posts/2021-12-15-election-results.md

 election competitive, and thanks to everyone who voted for participating!

-A huge thanks as well to Charles Ferenbaugh, member of our founding [Steering Committee](https://us-rse.org/steering-committee/), for his service to US-RSE.
+A huge thanks as well to Charles Ferenbaugh, member of our founding [Steering Committee](https://us-rse.org/steering-committee/), for his service to US-RSE, which we hope will continue in other ways.